 HP Multi Jet Fusion, or MJF, is a new powder-based 3D printing process created by HP for scaling industrial printing volumes from prototype to production.
 MJF is a digital manufacturing platform for additive manufacturing which combines many of the current 3D printing technologies of Binder Jetting, PolyJet, and Selective Laser Sintering (SLS) to create strong prototype and production parts quickly.

 This allows MJF to 3D print production-quality parts in nylon, as well as other materials, fast with an accurate and detailed part finish.
 In addition to production components, the MJF 3D printing process is good for durable prototypes, printed color parts, living hinges, fit, form and function parts and printed assemblies.
+The Technology House has the capabilities to manufacture 3D printed parts and prototypes with HP MJF technology for your projects.
 Parts are usually available in as little as 3-5 days.

 In the end, HP MJF parts are production-ready and can be easily post-processed to match the final custom finish required for all different applications like industrial, consumer goods and automotive markets.

 HP MJF Best Uses

 HP MJF manufacturing builds parts using thermoplastic materials: Nylon PA11, Nylon PA12, Glass Filled Nylon, PP and TPU.
 The most popular material is Nylon PA12 which works great for all different parts that require tough, durable and flexible for prototype and production.
 All materials are sustainable as the processes refreshes the powder with recycled powder to reduce production costs while keeping part properties.
 Learn more about the available MJF materials.